Vidfinnx/PasswordGen/README.md

-This is my Random Password Generator Project Created for School I learned a lot about for loops and generating arrays using this project.
+This is my Random Password Generator Project Created for School.

+I learned a lot about for loops and generating arrays using this project.

 I feel very accomplished even though it took me about 7 days 3-5 hours a night to create!

-Click the Red Pill Select Your Preferred Criteria
+Click the Red Pill, Select Your Preferred Criteria

 Enjoy!